 During the festival, the Muslim men, women, and children dress in their best religious attires to perform various celebratory rituals.
-The rituals are as follows:
+The Eid al-Adha observances are as follows:

 Mecca and Hajj formalities

 If the Islam devotees are physically and financially fit, they are expected to perform Hajj at least once in their lifetime.
-They travel to Mecca and other surrounding regions in Saudi Arabia to perform Hajj.
+Then, they travel to Mecca and other surrounding regions in Saudi Arabia to perform Hajj.

 During the celebrations, Muslims are expected to donate clothes and money to the less fortunate.
 They should also make sure that the poor enjoy a meat-based meal as it is believed to bring about good fortunes.

 Some households can also decide to come together and buy a goat or sheep and offer it as a sacrifice to Allah.
 This process is referred to as Gurbani, and the sacrificial animal is known as Udhiya.

 How do you know when there is Eid ul-Adha?

 To know when there is an Eid ul-Adha festival, Muslims follow the Islamic calendar based on the lunar calendar with 365 days.
 Therefore, the festival falls on different dates every year.

 Is Eid a Muslim holiday?